 The EasyCare Sheep male is 80 – 100kg at mature weight depending on where it lives

-The male should be wedged shaped at the shoulders to ensure ease of lambing
+The male should be slightly wedged shaped at the shoulders to ensure ease of lambing

 The EasyCare Sheep should ideally have a slim ‘rat tail’ type tail